 From the vision statement, the mission statement was derived.
-It describes the capabilities of the progress.
-Critical success factors include:

-Locality with regards to the challenges of service delivery which are based on the identified needs of the
+It describes the capabilities of the Locality with regards to the challenges of service delivery which are based on the identified needs of the inhabitants of the Locality.
+The mission statement has several strategic objectives and strategic themes which together form the